- Home

 Frequently Asked Questions

-As with any clinical evidence-based guideline they are not mandatory.
+As with any clinical evidence-based guideline, laboratories are not required to follow the recommendations.
 These recommendations may be added to future versions of the CAP Laboratory Accreditation Program (LAP) Checklist; however, they are not currently required by LAP or any regulatory accrediting agency unless as previously defined in CLIA.
-It is encouraged that laboratories adopt these high-level evidence-based recommendations.
+Nevertheless, laboratories are encouraged to adopt these evidence-based recommendations.